-MSDN number is the most basic information to distinguish a message from a legitimate subscriber or spammer.
-Black/whitelists use sender’s MSDN number to suspend/accept messages.Mobile operators could block the well-known or recognized spammers, while the end users could define their unique blacklists/whitelists to block or accept messages from particular senders.
+MSISDN is the most basic information to distinguish a message from a legitimate subscriber or spammer.
+Black/whitelists use sender’s MSISDN to suspend/accept messages.Mobile operators could block the well-known or recognized spammers, while the subscriber could define their own blacklists/whitelists to block or accept messages from particular senders.